flaviotsf/flaviotsf.github.io/_posts/2006-01-01-Realtime-Sales.md

 ![Realtime Sales](/public/vtr.png)

-It's cool to see a system created back in 2006 with some of the same elements we might find today in dashboard including gauges, charts and a clean representation of information.
+It's cool to see a system created back in 2006 using some of the same elements we might find today in dashboards such as gauges, charts and a clean representation of information.

 *Yes, that is SQL Server 2000 Query Analyzer and Internet Explorer.
 The good old times.... :)*